China has completed a mass testing programme in Wuhan, the city where the Covid-19 pandemic began.

 Also, the timeframe has shifted somewhat since the initial announcement of a 10-day programme of testing, which was made on 12 May.

 The Wuhan authorities later said different districts within the city would be starting at different times.

 "Each district finishes its tests within 10 days from the date it started them," the Wuhan Centre for Disease Control said, which effectively extended the deadline beyond the original pledge.

 How many have been tested?

-There were about 60 centres across the city, with an overall maximum capacity of 100,000 tests a day, according to the official Hubei Daily newspaper.
+Before they began the mass testing, there were about 60 centres across the city, with an overall maximum capacity of 100,000 tests a day, according to the official Hubei Daily newspaper.